 Add to it:

-Change the Open File Limit for the Current Session
+Change the Open File Limit for the Current User Session

-To change maximum open file limits for your terminal session, run this command:
+To change the maximum open file limits for your current user session, run this command:

 # ulimit -n 3000

-After closing the terminal and creating a new session, the limits will get back to the original values specified in /etc/security/limits.conf.
+After closing the session and opening a new one, the limits will return to the initial values specified in /etc/security/limits.conf.

-In this article we have learned how to solve the issue when the value of open file descriptor limit in Linux is too small, and discussed some options of changing these limits on the server.
+In this article, we have learned how to solve the issue when the value of open file descriptors limit in Linux is too small, and looked at several options for changing these limits on the server.